International Schools Salary Scale

 Steps & Lanes Salary Scale

-Most international schools salary scales are based on years of experience (steps) and education (bachelor & master's degree).
+Most international schools' salary scales are based on years of experience (steps) and education (bachelor & master's degree).
 Each step increment is based on experience.
 Some schools have capped newly hired teachers and recognize previous teaching experience.

 The “steps and lanes” salary scale is a common way of determining teacher pay.
-The below is an example of a school salary scale (annual base pay) with 10 steps on the left side and 2 lanes across the top.
+Below is an example of a school salary scale (annual base pay) with 10 steps on the left side and 2 lanes across the top.
 Each step represents a year of service (seniority) at the school.
 The lanes represent increasing levels of education in the form of degrees (bachelor’s or master’s).
-A teacher’s salary is determined by locating the appropriate cell, years of experience and level of education. |
+A teacher’s salary is determined by locating the appropriate cell, years of experience and level of education.